christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 3/ How do we link formula satisfaction and model predictions during training ?

+Un-answered questions or bugs are left in red.

 # The paper

-The idea of the paper is to use Graph Convolutional Networks (GCN) to embed logical formulas.
-There exists multiple languages into which a formula can be compiled, with some appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).
+The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector.

+There exists multiple languages into which a logical formula can be expressed or compiled, with some of them with appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).

-The evaluation is performed against 2 datasets:
+The evaluation of the models are performed on 2 datasets:

 - a synthetic dataset of logical formulas

-?? where do formula strings come from
+<span color=red> Q1: how are logical formula string created ?</span>
 ??? where do these features come from

 - the VRD dataset with added logical formulas for each possible relations.
 The dataset is composed of 100 object classes (`objects.json`):